podlomar/meetyourmentor/README.md

-# meetyourmentor
+# Meet Your Mentor

-Web application for fait matching between mentors and their teams.
+Web application for fair matching between mentors and their teams.